dev-scripts/prakashbhandari.com.np/content/posts/how-to-copy-s3-bucket-objects-from-one-aws-account-to-another-account.md

 ---
-title: "How to Copy S3 Bucket Objects From One Aws Account to Another Account"
+title: "How to Copy S3 Bucket Objects From One AWS Account to Another Account"
 date: 2019-08-24T12:00:15+11:00
 draft: false
 tags: [